ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    If this returns false, the input share MUST be marked as invalid with the error `report_replayed`.

-    * Implementation note: To detect replay attacks, each Aggregator is required to keep track of the set of reports it has processed for a given task.
+    * Implementation note: To detect replay attacks in which an honest Client's report is uploaded to the aggregators multiple times, each Aggregator is required to keep track of the set of reports it has processed for a given task.
 Because honest Clients choose the report ID at random, it is sufficient to store the set of IDs of processed reports.
 However, implementations may find it helpful to track additional information, like the timestamp, so that the storage used for anti-replay can be sharded efficiently.

 1. If the report pertains to a batch that was previously collected, then make sure the report was already included in all previous collections for the